Credible

 Using this strategy, you tap your home equity at a low interest rate, pay off your higher-interest debts, and pay down the new loan over time — saving money in the process.

-Ways to tap your home equity
+How to borrow against home equity

 If you’re looking to take advantage of your home equity without selling your home, you have a few options.